 Given the choice between a personal loan and a line of credit, which should borrowers elect?
 It depends on their circumstances and preferences.
-In general, personal loans are well-suited for one-time borrowing needs, while lines of credit are a good choice for borrowers who need funds on an ongoing basis.
+In general, personal loans are well-suited for one-time purchases, while lines of credit are a good choice for borrowers who need funds on open ended projects.

 To find the best fit for you, review and compare the best personal lines of credit and personal loans.